 Store leftover roasted Brussels sprouts in an airtight container in the fridge for up to 3 days.
 Reheat in the microwave for 2 minutes or so, until heated through.

-These crispy Brussels sprouts are best enjoyed fresh.
+These smashed Brussel sprouts are best enjoyed fresh.

 Like all cruciferous vegetables, including cabbage, Brussels sprouts are high in chemical compounds that produce hydrogen sulfide when exposed to heat for a sufficient amount of time.
 This creates the sulfurous smell.
 But the good news is that roasting them in the oven doesn’t yield that smell!
 This is why I love this crispy Brussels sprouts recipe.